ekafyi/eka-playlists-old/src/data/2018-07-09-lazy-girl-loop.md

 tag: ["nightcap"]
 ---

-I am a lazy girl and I 100% approve of this loop.
+I am a lazy girl and I fully approve of this loop.